confidential-computing/governance/project-progression-policy.md

 6. Internships: The [TAC has committed](https://lists.confidentialcomputing.io/g/main/files/TAC/Meetings/2021/09-Sept/TAC%20Minutes%202021-09-09.pdf) to fund one intern per CCC project that commits to the list of "Mentor Responsibilities" on the [Outreachy mentor page](https://www.outreachy.org/mentor/).
 7. Test infrastructure: Up to $7500 in budget for hardware and software per year.
 8. Intern: Up to one [Outreachy](https://www.outreachy.org) Intern per year.
-9. Mentorship: TAC(Technical Advisory Committee) mentor will be assigned to the project to guide through the edgecases.
+9. Mentorship: The Technical Advisory Council will assign a [mentor](project-mentors.md) to the project.
 10. Collaboration: Interns are provided with [Collaboration tools](mailto:operations@confidentialcomputing.io).
 Meetings will also take place through "Zoom" for further discussion within mentees and mentors.
 11. Domain: Registration and renewals are granted.